19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

-fees, cOSTS and expenses
+FEES, COSTS AND EXPENSES

-### Compensation, damages, costs and expenses to be determined by Magistrate’s Court or District Court
+### Compensation, damages, fees, costs and expenses to be determined by Magistrate’s Court or District Court

 48\.—(1) Except as otherwise provided, in all cases where compensation, damages, fees, costs or expenses are provided under this Act to be paid, the amount and, if necessary, the apportionment of the amount and any question of liability shall, in case of dispute, or failure to pay, be summarily ascertained and determined by a Magistrate’s Court or, if the amount claimed exceeds the Magistrate’s Court limit, by a District Court.